cc-h-s/beg-steal-or-barrow/README.md

 4. In section 9B:
      * Choose trim indices by using the figure generated in Section 9A
      * Change start and finish fields accordingly
 5. Section 13:
      * Select which variables are to be flagged (e.g. `flag_c = True` if conductivity should be flagged)
      * Using the figures created to identify erroneous points, manually enter each index to be flagged and it's corresponding WOCE flag
-6. Section 19:
-     * Add notes if needed in `"comment": ""` line of global attributes field

 # Detailed section notes
 1. Import Packages